nostrumbiodiscovery/pele_platform/docs/build_docs/source/changelog/index.rst

 PELE Platform 1.6.2
 -------------------

+A minor release of the PELE Platform that introduces small improvements and more flexibility to handle different MPI architectures.
+Find below the full list of modifications:

 - Support for custom MPI parameters.
 - New ``sidechain_radius`` flag to control sidechain prediction region radius.
 - Meaningful names to describe atom_dist metrics.